 Using a Bubbler vs Bong

 You’d use a bubbler vs bong when you’re on-the-go.
 Sure, bongs come in different sizes and from many popular bong brands.
-However, not many are as small as your favorite hand pipes.
+However, not many are as small as your favorite hand pipes for weed.
 Bubblers tend to bridge the gap for those who are comfortable smoking bowls but want the benefits of filtration that comes with a bong.